Tennessee House of Representatives 80th district

-The Tennessee House of Representatives 80th district in the United States is one of 99 legislative districts included in the lower house of the Tennessee General Assembly.
-The district represents parts of Hardeman, Haywood, and Madison counties.
+The Tennessee House of Representatives 80th district is one of the 99 legislative districts in the lower house of the Tennessee General Assembly.
+The district covers parts of Hardeman, Haywood, and Madison counties.
 Cities in the district include Jackson, Brownsville, Bolivar, and Whiteville.
-The district has been represented by Johnny Shaw, since 2001.
+The district has been represented by Johnny Shaw since 2001.

+The district is considered slightly competitive.
+In 2024, Kamala Harris won the district with a margin of 7.3%.